nadiramei/HW3/README.md

-# Chat App demo
+# Chat App Project
+###### This is a Chat Application with Firebase Cloud Messaging.
+In this app, we use Firebase Database.

-Assignment III
+Assignment 3
-by Nadira Meidina Yasmine and Adini Gufroni
+by Nadira Meidina Yasmine (1313617026) and Adini Gufroni (1313617035)
+- Link video demo of app features ()

 ## Register function